miltontony/wow/_posts/2015-06-10-virtualenv.md

 {% highlight bash %}

-virtualenv ve
+$ virtualenv ve

 {% endhighlight %}
 The `ve` is the name we've given our virtualenv.
 This could be anything, but our convention is to use `ve` and naming it something else will cause issues with the universalcore repos.
 The examples below assume that this is what you have named it.
 After this command, you'll get something like this

 {% highlight bash %}

+$ virtualenv ve
-ew python executable in ve/bin/python
+new python executable in ve/bin/python
 Installing setuptools, pip...done.
+$

 {% endhighlight %}

 If you run `ls`, you'll see that there is now a directory called `ve`.
-(A tip, add `ve` on a newline to your `.gitignore` file if it's not there already.
-This will avoid potential problems and git tomfoolery) This folder is where the settings are kept for this particular virtualenv, but note that it's not currently activated.
+(A tip, add `ve` to your `.gitignore` file if it's not there already.
+This will avoid potential problems and git tomfoolery) This folder is where the settings are kept for this particular virtualenv, but it's not currently "activated" or "on".
 To do that we need to enter this:
 {% highlight bash %}

 $ source ve/bin/activate